Adam Gottlob Moltke: Reign of Christian VII

 On the death of Frederick, who died in his arms on 14 January 1766, Moltke's influence came to an end.
 The new king, Frederick's son, Christian VII, could not endure him, and exclaimed, with reference to his lanky figure: "He's stork below and fox above".
 At that time Moltke was also unpopular, because he was, wrongly, suspected of enriching himself from the public purse.
 Therefore, in July 1766, Moltke was dismissed from all his positions and retired to his estate at Bregentved.

 On 8 February 1768, through the interest of Russia, to whom he had always been sympathetic, he regained his seat in the council, but his renewed influence was to be brief.
 As Christian VII's reign was marked by mental illness, he was heavily influenced by his personal physician Johann Friedrich Struensee.
 Struensee had risen steadily in power and from 1770 to 1772, was de facto regent of the country.

 On 10 December 1770, Moltke was again dismissed without a pension for refusing to have anything to do with the liberal Struensee.
-In short order, Struensee issued no fewer than 1,069 cabinet orders abolishing torture, unfree labour (corvée), censorship of the press, noble privileges, etiquette rules at the Royal Court, and banned slave trade in the Danish colonies.
+In short order, Struensee issued no fewer than 1,069 cabinet orders abolishing torture, unfree labour (corvée), censorship of the press, noble privileges, etiquette rules at the Danish royal court.
 In addition, he instituted criminalisation and punishment of bribery, university reforms, assignment of farmland to peasants, and re-organization and reduction of the army After losing support of the people, partially as a result of his abolition of censorship of the press, Struensee was deposed by a coup in 1772, after which the country was ruled by the King's stepmother, Juliane Marie of Brunswick-Wolfenbüttel, his half-brother Frederick and the Danish politician Ove Høegh-Guldberg.

 Personal life

 He was married to Christiane Frederikke von Brüggemann (1712–1760).
 After her death, he married Sophie Hedevig von Raben (1732–1802), the daughter of Christian Frederik von Raben, the Gouverneur (or Bishop) of the Diocese of Lolland–Falster from 1737 to 1763.
 Between his two wives, Moltke was said to have had 22 sons, five of whom became cabinet ministers, four who became ambassadors, two who became generals, and all of whom went into public service.
+Moltke was also involved in the Atlantic slave trade.